dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 #### icrc30_transfer_from Block Schema

 1. the `tx.op` field MUST be `"30xfer_from"`
+2. it MUST contain a field `tx.token_id: Nat`
-2. it CAN contain a field `tx.spender: Account`
+3. it MUST contain a field `tx.spender: Account`
-3. it MUST contain a field `tx.from: Account`
+4. it MUST contain a field `tx.from: Account`
-4. it MUST contain a field `tx.to: Account`
+5. it MUST contain a field `tx.to: Account`

 ## Extensions